hansenp/diachrscripts/docs/binomial_model.rst

 Binomial model
 ##############

-We use a binomial test in order to assess imbalances of simple and twisted read pairs within individual interactions for statistical significance, whereby the total number of read pairs (n) corresponds to a parameter of the binomial distribution (*number of trials*).
+We use a binomial test in order to assess the imbalances in the four read pair counts of individual interactions for statistical significance, whereby the total number of read pairs corresponds the number of trials (n) and the sum of the two highest counts to the number of successes (k).
+For our null model, we assume a probability of success of p=0.5.

-Therefore, the test is based on different null distributions for interactions with different n.
+For different total numbers of reads (n), the test is based on different null distributions and has different power.
+In addition, the binomial distribution is a discrete distribution.
-In this section, we review our implementation of the P-value calculation and investigate the consequences of the different null distributions.
+In this section, we examine the implications of this.

-For our analyzes, we have implented various functions in the class `BinomialInteractionModel`.
+For our analyzes, we have implemented some methods in the class `BinomialInteractionModel`.

 .. code-block:: console